Cooking show: Genres

-Many cooking shows are oriented towards instructional material.
-Some additionally focus on showcasing the personal lives of the host, while some, such as the Rachael Ray Show, blend the genre with a talk show format.
-There are also reality competitions within the genre such as Iron Chef, MasterChef, Top Chef and others, where contestants are instructed to prepare meals within specific requirements under a time limit for evaluation by a panel of judges, which can include celebrity chefs and other notable personalities.
-Chopped and Diners, Drive-Ins and Dives are reality cooking shows, and Chefs A' Field and Salt, Fat, Acid, Heat are documentary cooking shows.
+Some cooking shows, such as Emeril Live, are oriented towards instructional material, and others, such as Trisha's Southern Kitchen, additionally focus on showcasing the personal lives of the hosts.
+Some, such as the Rachael Ray Show, blend the genre with a talk show format.
+There are also reality competitions within the genre such as Iron Chef, MasterChef, and Top Chef, in which contestants are given specific requirements and a time limit to prepare meals, which are then evaluated by a panel of judges, which can include celebrity chefs and other notable personalities.
+Travel cooking shows such as Gordon Ramsay: Uncharted and Salt Fat Acid Heat explore the culinary experiences of host chefs in various destinations.
+Chopped and Diners, Drive-Ins and Dives are examples of reality cooking shows, and Chefs A' Field and Chef's Table represent some of the documentary cooking shows.

 History

 Until the 1940s, most cooking shows were performed on the radio.
-The first radio cooking show in the United States, The Betty Crocker Cooking School of the Air, debuted in 1924 and featured the fictional character Betty Crocker.
+The first radio cooking show in the United States, The Betty Crocker Cooking School of the Air, debuted in 1924 and featured the fictional character Betty Crocker, voiced by Agnes White Tizard.

 United Kingdom

 One of the first television cooking shows, Cook's Night Out, aired on the BBC on 21 January 1937.
 Marcel Boulestin, who became famous in the English-speaking world for his cookery books on French cuisine, demonstrated the preparation of an omelet as part of the 15-minute program.
-Cookery, which was hosted by Philip Harben and aired from 1946–1951, is considered by Guinness World Records to be the first cooking show on television.
+Cookery, which was hosted by Philip Harben and aired from 1946 to 1951, is considered by Guinness World Records to be the first cooking show on television.
 On the show's debut, Harben demonstrated the preparation of lobster vols-au-vents.

 United States

 In 1940, Sunday Evening Supper was produced by Edward Padula for the NBC station W2XBS.
-I Love to Eat was a live television series hosted by James Beard that aired on NBC from 1946–1947.
+I Love to Eat was a live television series hosted by James Beard that aired on NBC from 1946 to 1947.
 In 1963, The French Chef, one of the first cooking shows in the United States, was launched, and it was hosted by Julia Child, co-author of the cookbook Mastering the Art of French Cooking.
 In 1973, the cooking show Frugal Gourmet was launched on KTPS-TV, and was hosted by Jeff Smith, a chef from Seattle.
 In 1993, Food Network launched as a cable channel devoted primarily to cooking shows and other programming relating to food.

 Australia

-The Chef Presents, one of the first cooking shows in Australia, ran from 1957–1959 and was hosted by Willi Koeppen.
-The Jean Bowring Show, a cooking show aimed at women, aired from 1957–1960.
+The Chef Presents, one of the first cooking shows in Australia, ran from 1957 to 1959 and was hosted by Willi Koeppen.
+The Jean Bowring Show, a cooking show aimed at women, aired from 1957 to 1960.